 Once you know your expenses, do the simple math required to figure out your own “financial freedom number.”

 Your savings rate is a function of both income and expenses.
 If you can increase income and decrease expenses, your savings rate will increase quickly.

 Increasing income is easy for some and difficult for others.
 Obviously more education typically leads to higher wages and more employment opportunities.
 You can also pick up books on negotiating your salary and benefits (like this one).

 Decreasing expenses is equally important.
 As you can see above, small increases in annual spending require a significant stash of supporting assets.
 By lowering your annual expenses, and subsequently increasing your annual savings rate, you can get there much quicker.

-It has been important for me to figure out the appropriate balance of enjoying life today, while simultaneously staying focused on reaching financial independence.
+In our journey to financial freedom, it has been important to figure out the appropriate balance of enjoying life today, while simultaneously staying focused on the end goal.
 It can be a difficult task.
 What has helped immensely is being thankful for the progress made.
 Today at age 25, Vanessa and I are in a great position.
 Completely debt free, and enough assets to choose our jobs and even our careers without worrying about any temporary loss of income.

 What do you think?
 Are you actively pursuing financial freedom?